Andrew A. Dahl, MD, FACS

 - Find a local Eye Doctor in your town

-Signs and symptoms of blepharitis usually are present in both eyes, affecting the upper and lower lids.
+Signs and symptoms of blepharitis are usually present in both eyes, affecting the upper and lower lids.
 They can appear at any age.
+Symptoms (what one feels in the eyes or eyelids) include

 - crusting of the eyelids,